MarcMrman/final_project/PROCESS.md

 # 18-06-2018
 ## Done:
-- navigation bar made new
+- navigation bar made new to fix problem
-- tracking dropdown menu
+- tracking dropdown menu choice
 - html layout
+- add explanation on representation page
+- made most variables global for accesiblity in different files/functions

+## To do:
+- storytelling
+- try to link area diagram to scatter plot

+## Problems:
+- linking area diagram to scatter (mouseenter), fixed by showing method of detection in tooltip in scatter plots